driera/baby-growth/README.md

 [√] Weight table is ordered by date (new to old), with no pagination

+[√] Merge states

+[√] Modify `item.date` state from date and time inputs, avoid creating new dates

+[ ] Split WeightTable in multiple components (form and list)

+[ ] Spike: Save dates in Date format (not number) is better for performance?

 [ ] Shows progression in a graph (months / weight)